LiamMartens/tsw-controller-app/beta.package/README.md

 There are 2 parts to this software; the actual software that listens to your controller and the UE4SS mod that receives the commands and sends them to the game.
 This guide will help you set everything up to work with your controller and locos.

+## Summary: Different control types
+There are 3 base ways of controlling the trains in game.
+1. **Normal keybinds**; these are just key actions that are triggered by certain controller actions.
+Eg, when a lever exceeds a threshold or a button is pushed.
+This is useful for normal component interactions such as headlights, doors, ...
+2. **Direct Control**; this is a way of directly controlling the components in the game by sending the lever values to the game itself.
+This is the most accurate control but is not supported in all trains.
+Some trains, especially older ones, become unstable when trying to interact with it using this method.
+3. **Sync Control**; this is a middle ground between normal keybinds and direct control.
+All the train interaction is done using keybindings (such as `a` and `d` for increasing and decreasing the power handle), but the game will send the current value back to the program.
+This means the program can activate and release the keys depending on the target value which is still more accurate then setting up manual keybindings to be triggered at regular intervals, but less accurate than the direct control method.
+However this control method is more stable and thus works with all trains.

 ## Calibrating/configuring a new controller

 To start you will need to configure and calibrate your controller.
 The configuration is used to map each button and lever to a common name which will be used in the train profiles.
 The calibration is used to determine the min and max values of your levers/axes.
 By default you will find a configuration for the TCA Quadrant Boeing edition since that's the controller I have.
 If you are using the same controller you can use that SDL mapping and just keep the calibration file.
 If you have a different controller you will need to keep both generated files after running the calibration.